 What is the Evelyn Baker Award?

 The Evelyn Baker Award was instigated by Dr Margaret Branthwaite in 1998, dedicated to the memory of one of her former patients at the Royal Brompton Hospital.
-The award is made for outstanding competence in all areas of anaesthetic practice: clinical excellence, teaching and training and supporting colleagues.
-The award recognises the ‘unsung heroes’ of anaesthetic departments.
+The award recognises the ‘unsung heroes’ of anaesthetic departments, the often unspoken backbone of the department who is the ‘go to’ person for clinical or other advice.
+The award is given to individuals who set themselves apart from peers by demonstrating an exemplary track record in clinical excellence, teaching and training, and supporting colleagues.

 The Evelyn Baker Award is presented during the Winter Scientific Meeting (WSM) held each January in London.

 - Must be a consultant or SAS doctor in anaesthesia, usually with more that ten years in post

 - Must be in clinical practice at the time the nomination is submitted (but can have retired by the time the award is presented)